 What about truck driver texting and driving technology?
 Does this provide a reasonably safe alternative to handheld cell phone use for truckers?
 Let's take a closer look at this issue.

 While voice-operated texting is convenient, it is not without its faults.
 Many people who use the technology know that it is not perfect and that they need to revise errors before sending a message.
 Whether it’s a problem with sentence structure, punctuation, or other details, voice-activated texting can’t communicate conversationally the way that most people would like.
 So, drivers might end up being just as distracted.
+This could make trucker texting and driving technology a dangerous option.

 Does the FMCSA Ban Cell Phone Use While Trucking?